Sun-Young-Park/Election-Analytics/README.md

 ![](past_results.png)

 The first half of the twentieth century experienced greater swings and greater margins of victory, while point spreads in the last 20 years have been less than 10 points.
-We can zero in a few specific races and the prevailing narratives around the horse race:

-* **1960**
-* **1968**
-* **1976**
-* **2000**
+The 4 closest elections in the last 60 years and their "prevailing narratives" are:

+* **2000, `0.5%` margin or 500k votes (Bush vs. Gore).** Gore managed to distance himself from Clinton's scandals (which put him neckand-neck with Bush); though, really, this was anyone's election.
+* **1960, `0.7%` margin or 120k votes (JFK vs. Nixon).** The Republican party was hurt by the 1958 recession (we'll talk about this more when we read [The Message Matters](https://www.amazon.com/Message-Matters-Economy-Presidential-Campaigns/dp/0691139636)); JFK mobilized a new cohort of Catholic voters; JFK campaigned wisely in key swing states.
+* **1968, `0.7%` margin or 500k votes (Nixon vs. Humphrey).** As the South began to re-align, Nixon's [Southern Strategy](https://en.wikipedia.org/wiki/Southern_strategy) appealed to racist whites in the South; beginning of the "culture wars" which favored the Republicans in rural areas; protests against Humphrey for his unpopular pro-war position.
+* **1976, `2.1%` margin or 1.7 million votes (Carter vs. Ford).** Incumbent Republicans saddled by a poor economy (again) and hurt by Watergate scandal; Carter campaigned effectively as an "outsider"; blunders by Ford on the campaign trail.

+Similarly, the 4 biggest landslides in the last 60 years are:

+We will explore this semester, what empirical evidence we really have for these "prevailing narratives" and whether they generalize beyond these races.

 **A winner-take-all system with electors based on population distorts win margins.** We note another set of observations around *the winner's popular vote*.
 First, very famously in two races, the winner of the popular vote lost the election: Al Gore in 2000 and Hillary Clinton in 2016.
 This is a reflection of how *each* popular vote for a candidate is not equally valuable to their electoral victory because of the electoral college.
 The <u>state</u> where it is won matters.

-For example, winning `22 million` votes in California (a state with 25 million voting-age citizens) is impressive but unnecessary to beat your opponent and win its 55 electoral votes (EV).
-Instead, it would be better if a candidate just won a slim majority of `12.5 million` votes in California (55 EV), a slim majority of `5 million votes` in Pennsylvannia (`20 EV`), and a slim majority of `4.5 million votes` in North Carolina (`15 EV`).
-That's the same `22 million votes`, but in one scenario a candidate wins `55 EV` while in the other a candidate wins `90 EV`.
+For example, winning 22 million votes in California (a state with 25 million voting-age citizens) is impressive but unnecessary to beat your opponent and win its 55 electoral votes (`EV`).
+Instead, it would be better if a candidate just won a slim majority of 12.5 million votes in California (`55 EV`), a slim majority of 5 million votes in Pennsylvannia (`20 EV`), and a slim majority of 4.5 million votes in North Carolina (`15 EV`).
+That's the same 22 million votes, but in one scenario a candidate wins `55 EV` while in the other a candidate wins `90 EV`.
 Whoa!

 This is an illustration of the distortions of a *winner-takes-all* electoral system where slim majorities in just a few moderately large states (which promise substantial EVs!) translate to huge electoral gains.
 Empirically, it ends up that electoral college vote margins [are more dramatic](https://www.pewresearch.org/fact-tank/2016/12/20/why-electoral-college-landslides-are-easier-to-win-than-popular-vote-ones/) than popular vote margins.
 This is why presidential candidates tend to (mostly) focus their resources on moderately large swing states where they can win by a slim majority rather than firing up the base or purusing lost causes.